Why Did John Brown Attack Harpers Ferry

 Conclusion

-To gain a deeper understanding of this pivotal event, explore primary sources, consider multiple perspectives, and engage with scholarly research.
+To gain a deeper understanding of this important event, explore primary sources, consider multiple perspectives, and engage with scholarly research.
 Share your insights and opinions with others, and let's continue to unravel the complexities of John Brown's motivations and the enduring legacy of his actions.